chryssfish/WriteUps/LameHTB.md

 ## 1.Enumerating FTP

-vulnerable vsftpd 2.3.4, anonymous login allowed According to nmap script the ftp service is not vulnerable so the version would possibly be a banner.
+vulnerable _vsftpd 2.3.4_ , anonymous login allowed
+According to nmap script the ftp service is not vulnerable so the version would possibly be a banner.
 However, we will try metasploit in order to exploit this vulnerability.